Nicholas Ayala

 And I didn’t even mention the costs of interest you might be paying to carry a balance month over month.

-This site is intended to be educational, and not be considered financial advice.
-Please consider consulting with a licensed professional before making any financial or legal decisions.
+This article is for educational purposes and not financial advice.
+Please consider consulting with a licensed professional before making any financial decisions.